 Step 5: Add custom categories to different pages across your store

-You can customize which categories and subcategories you want to display on different pages.
-For example, you might want to display product categories on your shop page.
+You can customize which categories and also subcategories you want to display on different pages.
+For example, you might want to display products by category on your shop page.
 Let’s say your 'apparel' category consists of 4 subcategories - “Tees”, “Shoes”, “Sunglasses” and “Hoodies”.
-You can customize your shop page display to show products in many ways.
+You can customize your shop page display to show categories of products in many ways.
 For example:

-- You can create 4 product tables, each listing a subcategory.
-Simply add in the following shortcode on your product shop page
+- You can create 4 product tables, each product listings a subcategory.
+Simply add the following shortcode on your product shop page

 - You can even showcase your entire product catalog by displaying multiple product categories in one table - using commas or the plus sign (+).
 Commas indicate "products in this category OR that category" while the plus sign means "products in this category AND that category".